This long page contains both prayerful content

 You tell me of our future that you planned:

-Only remember me:
+Only remember me: you understand

 It will be late to counsel then or pray.